-A. Families can participate in a variety of bereavement support programs such as a monthly potluck, walking groups, music therapy, individual counselling, and our bi-annual memorial services.
-Counselling and other supports are also available while their loved one resides with us.
+A. Families can participate in a variety of bereavement support programs such as music therapy, individual counselling, group counselling and our bi-annual memorial services.
+Programs for children and adults are available both separately and concurrent.

 Q. Who can take part in the Volunteer Visiting and Day Hospice Programs?
 How do I know if I qualify?

 A. We welcome anyone who has been diagnosed with a progressive life limiting illness at any point in their journey.
 We accept referrals from families or friends, doctor’s offices, nursing agencies, outreach teams, or simply give us a call.
 As with all of our Hospice programs, there is no cost to clients or their families.

 Cherilyn Kislosky-McLellan RPN, Coordinator of Volunteers and Day Hospice

 Q. What is Camp Keaton Hamilton and who can who can apply?